YosysHQ/oss-cad-suite-build/README.md

 # Introduction

-OSS CAD Suite is software distribution for number of [open source software](https://en.wikipedia.org/wiki/Open-source_software) used in digital logic design.
+OSS CAD Suite is a binary software distribution for a number of [open source software](https://en.wikipedia.org/wiki/Open-source_software) used in digital logic design.
-You will find tools for RTL synthesis, formal hardware verification, place & route, FPGA programming, testing with support for HDL like Verilog, Migen and nMigen.
+You will find tools for RTL synthesis, formal hardware verification, place & route, FPGA programming, and testing with support for HDLs like Verilog, Migen and Amaranth.

 OSS CAD Suite is a component of YosysHQ's Tabby CAD Suite:
 ![image](https://user-images.githubusercontent.com/59544343/119006798-f8786100-b990-11eb-9535-cef67420ccfb.png)